matlab-deep-learning/Industrial-Machinery-Anomaly-Detection/README.md

 This example applies various anomaly detection approaches to operating data from an industrial machine.
 Specifically it covers:
 - Extracting relevant features from industrial vibration timeseries data using the Diagnostic Feature Designer app
 - LSTM-based autoencoder to detect abnormal behavior
-- Distance-based anomaly detection with one-class SVM and DBSCAN
+- Distance-based anomaly detection with one-class SVM and isolation forest
 - Robust covariance and mahalanobis distance
+- Various noise removal techniques

 ## Setup
 This demo is implemented as a MATLAB® project and will require you to open the project to run it.
 The project will manage all paths and shortcuts you need.